Why I changed my mind about the SOLO taxonomy

 Of the many benefits of using SOLO, the two I was most excited about were these:

-- It helped develop a common understanding and shared language of learning.
+- It could help develop a common understanding and shared language of learning.

 There was always the annoying niggle that there isn’t really any evidence that using SOLO levels in lessons achieves any of the claims made for it, but what the hell; it worked for me and my students.